I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 They sell some produce and barter for some other items.
 They purchase a few items such as coffee and sugar.
 They work hard to keep things going and have and require few luxuries.

 The most important thing for them is that they are able to live from what their land can produce.

 Available Workforce in the Family Unit

 It’s easy to buy a large quantity of land to feed a family, but do you have the workforce in the family unit to undertake the work required?

 There is an enormous quantity of work involved in working the land and raising animals.
 It requires full time 24/7 commitment from all those involved.

 It’s important to establish how many able-bodied productive sets of hands are in the family unit.

-Small children will be undertaking many of the menial tasks, that is provided they share the same dream and vision that the rest of the family have.
+Small children will be undertaking many of the menial tasks, provided they share the same dream and vision with the rest of the family.

 Elderly members of the family will be able to provide vital experience; however, they may struggle with some heavier, more demanding work.

 A reality check is important since it is pointless having masses of land without the resources to make it work.

 An area of land for growing vegetables and other crops is essential.
 7,000 sq. feet for vegetables 12,000 sq. feet for wheat and 2,640 sq. feet for corn is a good starting point for a family of four.

 Remember that vegetables have different growing cycles and seasons.
 It will be necessary to grow enough produce in a season to last for the rest of the year.
 Produce can be stored using various techniques such as canning, drying, and freezing.